idaholab/moose/modules/doc/content/getting_started/installation/install_libtorch.md

   ```

   which downloads `libtorch` from the official site and sets it up in the `framework\contrib`
   directory.

+  !alert! note

-The script checks for operating system and `libc` version and throws errors
+  The script checks for operating system and `libc` version (on Linux workstations)
-  if the system is not suitable for the coupling.
+  and throws errors if the system is not suitable for the coupling.
+If there is a mismatch
+  between the detected `GLIBC` version and the one used to compile libtorch, the user needs
+  to install `libMesh` and `PETSc` manually with a compatible compiler.
+  !alert-end!

   !alert! note

   The desired version of libtorch can be set by the following argument:

   ```bash